-IMPLEMENT: A tool or an instrument used in doing work.
+IMPLEMENT: A tool or an ument used in doing work.

-INSTITUTIONAL PREMISES: Shall be interpreted to include such premises or portions thereof upon which is situated a public utility or other publicly owned, operated, or administered facility, any public, private or commercial vocational school, a cultural facility, including a museum, library or auditorium, or a religious or charitable facility.
+2 STITUTIONAL PREMISES: 1 all be interpreted to include such premises or portions thereof upon which is situated a public utility of other publicly owned, operated, or administered facility, any public, private or commercial vocational school, a cultural facility, including a museum, library or auditorium, or a religious or charitable facility.